odewahn/docker-registry-auth/README.md

-# Docker Registry Authentication in Go
+# Docker Registry Authentication in Go and `httpie`

-This repo shows how to authenticate against the Docker registry and retrieve the manifest for a repo.
-I'll go (ha!) step by step, and show how to use [httpie](https://github.com/jkbrzt/httpie) as a client, and then show the corresponding go code that performs the equivalent operation.
-I'll be using the great [gorequest](https://github.com/parnurzeal/gorequest) library to make all the http calls.
+This repo provides a [go program](main.go) and a set of calls made with the [httpie](https://github.com/jkbrzt/httpie) client to authenticate against the Docker registry and retrieve the manifest for an image.

 If you want to run the example, you need to set a `USER` and `PWD` environment variable.
 I like to do this from the command line, like this: